Check this page regularly, for the overview of subjects may be updated during the course.

 Exercises (in Lecture Notes): 1.1, 1.2, 2.1 - 2.6 (to refresh probability theory background)

 Assignments (on Brightspace): Already start working on the Practical assignments!
-(Can't find a partner?
+You can already do A:1-6.
+(Can't find (a) partner(s)?
 Try Brightspace's discussion forum.)

 Fri, Sept 5